-Pianist Deborah Nemko has appeared in concert throughout the United States and abroad as soloist and collaborative artist.
-In 2004 she performed works by Dianne Goolkasian Rahbee at Weill Hall, Carnegie Hall and recorded Rahbee’s Preludes and Toccatinas on compact disc.
-Reviews of her playing in the Tucson Citizen stated “if any member of the University of Arizona piano faculty has the range and drama to give Brahms its fullest treatment it is Deborah Nemko” and remarked on her “beautiful and incisive playing”.
-Nemko has given masterclasses and workshops in Taiwan and was recognized by the Taipei Times with violinist Annegret Klaua for her outreach concert in the remote Taiwanese village of Alisan.
-In 2007 she performed in a concert entitled “When East Meets West” with fellow Japanese musicians in the beautiful concert hall of Ina City, Japan.
-In the summer of 2010 she performed music related to architecture for the University of Pennsylvania Design Institute-Paris in the Schola Cantorum in Paris.
-Recently she released a compact disc recording, The Piano Music of Grazyna Bacewicz.
-She has collaborated with the Mirin Trio and Trio Fiero.
-In addition, with Music Viva, the cello-piano duo, she was an artist in residence in Arizona.
+Deborah Nemko was recently named a Fulbright Scholar to the Netherlands for 2014-2015 for her project, “Suppressed and Forgotten Dutch Composers of World War II.”
+She regularly appears in concert throughout the United States and abroad as soloist and collaborative artist.
+Dr. Nemko has performed in prestigious venues including Carnegie Hall as well as the Shanghai Oriental Arts Center, China.
+Reviews of her playing reflect that “if any member of the University of Arizona piano faculty has the range and drama to give Brahms its fullest treatment it is Deborah Nemko” and describe her “beautiful and incisive playing” Tucson Citizen.
+Dr. Nemko has given master classes and workshops in Taipei, Taiwan and was recognized by the Taipei Times with violinist Annegret Klaua for her outreach concert in the remote Taiwanese village of Alisan.
+In 2007 she performed in a concert entitled “When East Meets West” with Japanese musicians in the beautiful concert hall of Ina City, Japan.

 Deborah Nemko is much in demand as a faculty member in international music festivals including the Grumo International Music Festival and International Piano Master Classes in Belgium.